LibreWeb/Documentation/content/concepts/_index.md

 ### Markdown Syntax

-LibreWeb uses simple [Markdown syntax](https://en.wikipedia.org/wiki/Markdown "External link") as the 'source-code' for your content, article, site or blog ... similar to static website generators like `Hugo` and `Jekyll`.
-LibreWeb Browser however, does _not_ require conversion from Markdown to HTML.
+LibreWeb uses simple [Markdown syntax](https://en.wikipedia.org/wiki/Markdown "External link") as the 'source-code' of your content (article, site or blog...).
+Similar to static website generators like `Hugo` and `Jekyll`.
+However, LibreWeb Browser does _not_ require conversion from Markdown to HTML.

-LibreWeb Browser parses & renders Markdown documents directly, allowing end-users to view content without the need for HTML or JavaScript.
+LibreWeb Browser parses & renders Markdown documents *directly*, allowing end-users to view content without the need of HTML or JavaScript.
 This results in websites that are much cleaner and load faster.
+As an added benefit the LibreWeb browser has a 'content first' approach.

-Without JavaScript, WebRTC, PHP and/or SQL, the web becomes a much more safe and secure Internet.
+And without JavaScript, WebRTC, PHP and/or SQL, the websites becomes much safer to use.

-This is a real user-first approach, allowing anyone to easily change and customize the look & feel of content - just like with e-books.
+The browser allows visit to easily change and customize the look & feel of content - similar to e-book readers.

 ### Blockchain